The government is committing $7.1 million to help build a new 75-space continuing care facility in the northwestern community of Hythe.

 Travis Toews was appointed as Alberta’s President of Treasury Board and Minister of Finance on April 30, 2019.
 As the Minister of Finance, Toews will utilize his extensive background to implement key promises, including the Job Creation Tax Cut, and will balance the budget by fiscal year 2022-2023.

-President of Treasury Board and Minister of Finance Travis Toews issued the following statement about the arbitration decision involving the Health Sciences Association of Alberta.
+President of Treasury Board and Minister of Finance Travis Toews issued the following statement on federal government funding for business.